ElvenTools/elven-tools-website/src/docs/sc-endpoints.md

 Please check all attributes for each endpoint in the linked code line in the repository.
 It is all open-source.

+### Setup endpoints

+These are the required operations you would need to perform once always when configuring a new collection and Smart Contract.
+Check the CLI tool to simplify the work required.

+- [init](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L22) - standard init endpoint, it will be triggered on deployment and upgrade
+- [issueToken](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L72) - required endpoint for creating a new collection, this is done once, and the token is one for one smart contract instance.
+It is a handler for the whole collection.
+You can read more about it [here](https://docs.elrond.com/developers/nft-tokens/#issuance-of-non-fungible-tokens)
+- [setLocalRoles](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L104) - Set roles set only one role for now.
+The required one for creating the NFTs.
+- [shuffle](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L367) - this one is not owner only because everyone can call it, but it is required to call it at least once to be able to start minting
+- [startMinting](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L129) - You will need to start the minting process after deploying the contract and each time you use the pauseMinting function

 ### Only owner endpoints

 Only the owner of the Smart Contract can call them.
 In such a Smart Contract, there are quite a lot of them.
+Some of them are mandatory for the initial Smart Contract setup.
+See above.
+To keep everything in order, they are also copied here.

-- [init](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L22) - standard init endpoint, it will be triggered on deployment and upgrade
+ [init](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L22) - standard init endpoint, it will be triggered on deployment and upgrade
-- [issueToken](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L72) - required endpoint for creating a new collection, this is done once, and the token is one for one smart contract instance.
+- [issueTok-en](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L72) - required endpoint for creating a new collection, this is done once, and the token is one for one smart contract instance.
 It is a handler for the whole collection.
 You can read more about it [here](https://docs.elrond.com/developers/nft-tokens/#issuance-of-non-fungible-tokens)
 - [setLocalRoles](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L104) - Set roles set only one role for now.
 The required one for creating the NFTs.
 - [pauseMinting](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L120) - You can pause the minting process in any moment you need.
 - [startMinting](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L129) - You will need to start the minting process after deploying the contract and each time you use the pauseMinting function